Governing Mayor of Berlin

-The mayor (Regierender Bürgermeister) of Berlin is the head of government, presiding over the Berlin Senate.
-As Berlin is an independent city as well as one of the constituent states of Germany (Bundesländer), the office is the equivalent of the ministers president of the other German states (except those of the other two city-states, Hamburg and Bremen, where the heads of government are called "First Mayor" and "President of the Senate and Mayor", respectively).
-The official German title Regierender Bürgermeister, sometimes overtranslated as "Governing Mayor", was introduced in Berlin's 1948 constitution to distinguish the mayor from the two deputy mayors.
+The Governing Mayor of Berlin (Regierender Bürgermeister von Berlin) is the mayor, head of state, and head of government of Berlin, presiding over the Berlin Senate.
+As Berlin is an independent city as well as one of the constituent states of Germany (Bundesländer), the office is the equivalent of the ministers-president of the other German states (except those of the other two city-states, Hamburg and Bremen, where the heads of government are called "First Mayor" and "President of the Senate and Mayor", respectively).
+The official title Governing Mayor was introduced in Berlin's 1948 constitution to distinguish the governing mayor from their two deputies, who are simply called "Mayor" (Bürgermeister) in German, as well as the borough mayors.